 The Standard Offer program was established in 2009 to promote the deployment of distributed renewable generation up to 2.2MW in size.
 The program was initially authorized to procure 50 MW of generation which the Legislature later increased to 127MW.
 From 2013 through 2022, the Public Utility Commission issued an RFP for 5-10MW of capacity annually, with the lowest-priced qualified bids awarded Standard Offer contracts.

-REV’s research found that Standard Offer has been a very successful program at getting solar projects built at cost effective prices: of the 78 solar projects that have been awarded Standard Offer contracts 47 are now in operation, 13 projects have been withdrawn and 18 are still in permitting or construction.
+REV’s research found that Standard Offer has been a very successful program at getting solar projects built at cost-effective prices: of the 78 solar projects that have been awarded Standard Offer contracts 47 are now in operation, 13 projects have been withdrawn and 18 are still in permitting or construction.

 For this update to Standard Offer, REV is recommending: